nmwsharp/recipes/content/post/Overnight Sourdough.md

 Repeat the previous step 2-3 times total.
 The precise timing is flexible, it's not an exact science.

-Place bread in fridge overnight.
+Place dough in fridge overnight.

 **(day-of baking)**